AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49822-updates-in-Requisition-List-page-not-reflected-on-print.md

 1. Click **[UICONTROL Print]** in the upper right corner.
 1. Close the print window and print requisition list page.
 1. Delete an item in the list or update a quantity of an item, and try to print it again.
-1. You will observe that the items are not updated in the print window.
+1. You will observe that the items are not updated on the print window.
 1. Close the print window.
-1. You will observe that items are not updated in the requisition list print page.
+1. You will observe that the items are not updated on the requisition list print page.

 <u>Expected results</u>: